mochan42/NetPractice/README.md

 # CIDR Table
 The CIDR notation is another way to write the Net mask.<br>
-What is important to remember for NetPractice is how many IP addresses are available for a given mask.
+What is important to remember for NetPractice is how many IP addresses are available for a given mask.<br>
-Number of Hosts = Number of IP Addresse - 2 (since 1 address is reserved for the network address and another 1 address is reserved for the broadcast address).
+`Number of Hosts = Number of IP Addresses - 2` since 1 address is reserved for the network address and another 1 address is reserved for the broadcast address.<br>

 | CIDR mask notation | Number of IP Addresses | Number of Hosts | Net mask |
 | --- | --- |--- | --- |